Occupational Endorsement Certificate in Interprofessional Child Welfare

 • Facilitate team and family collaboration

-• Demonstrate engagement; implementation and provision of service; and assessment
+• Demonstrate engagement, assessment, and implementation and provision of child welfare services.